matn7/Google-Platform-Notes/gcp/StorageOnTheCloud.md

 **Question 33: Your team wants to ensure that the SaaS service will have only minimal downtime.
 What metric would you use when negotiating with the SaaS provider to ensure that your client’s reliability requirements are met?**

-- Average CPU utilization
+- Average CPU utilization.
-- Mean time to recovery
+- Mean time to recovery.
-- Maximum CPU utilization
+- Maximum CPU utilization.
-- :white_check_mark: **Mean time between failure**
+- :white_check_mark: **Mean time between failure.**

 ```
-Reliability has nothing to do with CPU Utilizations , Reliability is measured as the mean time between failures.
+Reliability has nothing to do with CPU Utilizations.
+Reliability is measured as the mean time between failures.
 ```

 **Question 34: Your department has been asked to analyze large batches of data every night.
 The jobs will run for about